About Oxfam Canada

-Oxfam Canada is part of a global movement for change that works alongside 17 Oxfam affiliates in more than 90 countries to mobilize the power of people against poverty.
-Women’s rights and addressing inequality are at the heart of everything we do.
+Oxfam Canada is part of a global movement for change made up of 20 Oxfam affiliate organizations working in more than 90 countries to mobilize the power of people against poverty.

 Why Women's Rights?